Endeared/jsProjectsAA/readme.md

 # collection of app academy tasks / simple js functions and / or project scripts

+none of these functions have an individual / out-of-box purpose on their own. they are just simply for show to benchmark what i have learned / potential later use.

 ## functions included:

 + search array for word (**wordWithinArray**)